snowplow/snowplowanalytics.com/_posts/2018-04-03-r102-afontova-gora-released-with-emretlrunner-improvements/index.md

 3. Load the events into Redshift using RDB Loader
 4. Archive the events in S3

-One important difference: in Stream Enrich mode the enriched event files are the master copy of the data you will load into Redshift, so make sure never to manually delete data from the `enriched.good` folder
+One important difference: in Stream Enrich mode the enriched event files are the master copy of the data you will load into Redshift, so make sure never to manually delete data from the `enriched.good` folder.

 If you are an existing Lambda architecture user, please check out the Upgrading section below for help moving to the new architecture.